 Protein, at the fundamental level, is made of compounds called amino acids.
 There are 20 amino acids that are necessary for biological functions.
 Nine of these amino acids are categorized as essential amino acids, which means we must consume them through the foods we eat.
 The essential amino acids are histidine, threonine, methionine, lysine, leucine, isoleucine, valine, phenylalanine, and tryptophan.

 The remaining 11 amino acids are generally regarded as nonessential amino acids because they can be synthesized by our cells.
-At times, certain nonessential amino acids may be considered conditionally essential depending on stressors that require increased use of particular amino acid.
+At times, certain nonessential amino acids may be considered conditionally essential depending on stressors that require increased use of particular amino acids.

 Where Are Proteins Digested?